“He hit me!!!” “She took my marker!”

 This blog addresses physical fighting between siblings, but the principles apply to verbal fights or peer relationships as well.

-When kids physically fight, if they get stern scolding, angry tones, harsh consequences, and nothing else from parents, the fighting will be reinforced because the combative mood is continued and modeled by the parents.
+If kids get a stern scolding, angry tones, harsh consequences, and nothing else from parents when they physically fight then fighting is reinforced because the combative mood is continued and modeled by the parents.
 In the kids’ minds, scolding is nothing more than a grown up form of intimidation and power.
-They learn by the adult’s example that to win at fights is to win at life.
+Children learn by the adult’s example that to win at fights is to win at life.

 However, if fighting children are constructively managed, they will learn to work through conflict better.
 They’ll learn that resolving conflict well is a win for both parties.
 So here are some quick ideas for constructive conflict intervention when kids fight.